Syvoltorg/EV-Battery-Estimation-System/README.md

 5. Map – Optimized route with traffic, weather, and nearby charging stations
 6. Charging Stations – Categorized as Public, Guest-only, Showroom, or Unverified

+## 🙌 Contributing
+Feel free to submit pull requests or open issues for any bugs or feature requests.
+If you add new APIs or update architecture, make sure to update the documentation too.

 ## 📜 License

 This project is licensed under the GPL v3 License.